Decatur Book Festival

 Decatur, GA GA, United States

-The Decatur Book Festival returns to Decatur Square October 4-5, 2024.
-The event will feature author talks, readings, panel discussions, children's sessions, a vendor fair, and a keynote presentation by Joyce Carol Oates.
+The Decatur Book Festival returns to Decatur Square October 3-4, 2025.
+The event will feature author talks, readings, panel discussions, children's sessions, and vendor fair, with keynote presentations by Saeed Jones and Angie Thomas.
 All sessions are free to the public.
 This event is sponsored by Georgia Humanities.
+Come see us at the vendor fair […]

 Free